How To Upscale

 • If a pretrained model was used to train the model, select it from the dropdown.
 The page will use the pretrained model to fill in some information automatically.
 Otherwise, leave it as "None".

-• The ID should not contain any information that can be found on the model's page (e.g. number of training iterations, number of parameters, etc.).
+• The name should not contain any information that can be found on the model's page (e.g. scale, number of training iterations, number of parameters, etc.)

 The only exception to this is when this information is necessary to distinguish between two models with the same name.
 E.g. some models have multiple variants with different training iterations.